osequi/old-somenage-1/README.md

 #### README.md for every package

 - Run the global task: `"readme": "lerna exec --parallel -- yarn readme",`
+- This will generate the README from the compiled `.js`.
+Make sure first the `.ts` files ar ecompile dto `.js` the generate the README.
+- If want to generate from `.ts` change the local task to : `"readme": "jsdoc2md --configure ../../jsdoc2md.json src/breakpoints.ts > README.md"`
+- For now generating from `js` makes a better result than generating from `.ts`

 #### Global API docs in HTML